 At Fidelity National Information Services (FIS), the check will never get lost in the mail.
 FIS provides software, outsourcing, and IT consulting for the financial services industry.
 For banks and other financing entities, the company's offerings address financial functions, such as core processing, decision and risk management, and retail channel operations, as well as payment services, such as electronic funds transfer, check and ticket processing, and credit card production and activation.
-The company's 14,000 customers aren't just the largest, private financial institutions, but also small businesses and government entities, and are in more than 100 countries.
+The company's 20,000 customers aren't just the largest, private financial institutions, but also small businesses and government entities, and are in more than 130 countries.

-Staying focused on growing its mobile payment operations, in 2012 FIS purchased mFoundry, a mobile banking software provider for both retailers and banks.
+In 2012 FIS purchased mFoundry, a mobile banking software provider for both retailers and banks.
 The deal gave FIS access to a broader client base and kept up its momentum in the important mobile growth market.